Dismiss Modal

 Follow-up care

-Follow up with your child’s healthcare provider or specialist, or as advised today.
-Contact the healthcare provider sooner if your child's symptoms don't start to get better in the next few days.
+Follow up with your child’s doctor or specialist, or as advised today.
+Contact the doctor sooner if your child's symptoms don't start to get better in the next few days.

 If your child had any tests, such as an X-ray or ultrasound, the results will be reviewed by a specialist.
 You will be told of any new findings that may affect your child's care.
 Test results can be out of the normal range for a number of reasons.
 If today's tests were abnormal, it's important to follow up as advised.